The Global Museum at SF State is a place in which to appreciate the power of diverse communities in a globally connected world.

 Programming for All

-The Global Museum houses outstanding permanent collections from Africa, Asia, Oceania and the Americas, and uses family and student-oriented exhibitions as the bases for innovative educational programming for SF State, the extended San Francisco community, and Bay Area school districts.
-Students in the undergraduate Minor and the graduate Master's programs in Museum Studies, as well as volunteers from other departments on campus, are involved in all aspects of museum operations.
+The Global Museum stewards outstanding University-owned collections from the Ancient Mediterranean, Africa, Asia, Oceania and the Americas.
+We use family and student-oriented exhibitions as bases for innovative educational programming for SF State, the extended San Francisco community, and Bay Area school districts.
+Students in the undergraduate Minor and the graduate Master's programs in Museum Studies, as well as volunteers from other departments on campus, are involved in all aspects of museum operations during the academic year.
 Contact us if you'd like to be a volunteer!

 The Global Museum is an institutional member of the following organizations: